datafold/demo/README.md

 2. Fork this repository.

-3. Change into the `jaffle_shop` directory from the command line:
+3. Change into the `demo` directory from the command line:
 ```bash
 $ cd demo
 ```